open-horizon-services/service-liquid-prep/README.md

 To use the Service Liquid Prep with the Liquid Prep App, update the `config.json` file of the Liquid Prep App with the appropriate Service Liquid Prep endpoint (e.g., `http://<your-edge-device-ip>:<express-server-port>`).

 After updating the `config.json` file, you can use the Liquid Prep App to get water advice for the selected crop based on weather, crop, and soil moisture data, leveraging the benefits of edge computing provided by the Service Liquid Prep integration with Open Horizon.
+This integration also enables enriched features and real-time processing, allowing the app to perform tasks such as visual inspections, analytics, and inferencing using machine learning on the edge device, even when it is offline.

 ## Authors